h5md/h5md/draft.rst

           \-- species [N]
           \-- ...

-* The group ``position`` describes the particle positions within the (possibly periodic) simulation box.
+* The group ``position`` describes the particle positions within the simulation box, as periodically wrapped or unwrapped coordinates.

-* The ``image`` group represents the periodic image of the box in which each particle is actually located and allows one to unwrap periodically reduced positions.
-For the case of time-dependent data, the ``image/value`` dataset is of the same shape as ``position/value`` and can be either of integer or real kind.
+* The ``image`` group represents the periodic image of the box in which each particle is actually located and allows one to unwrap periodically wrapped positions.
+For the case of time-dependent data, the ``image/value`` dataset is of the same shape as ``position/value`` and is either of integer or real kind.

   Example: for a cuboid box with periodic boundaries, let :math:`\vec r_i` be the reduced position of particle :math:`i` taken from ``position``,